paulpierre/cf-rules/README.md

-# Cloudflare Page Rules Counter
+# 🔎 Cloudflare Page Rules Counter

-Identify zones with excess page rules you forgot about
+Identify zones with excess page rules you forgot about.

-## Overview
+## 📝 Overview
 This script allows you to count the number of page rules for each zone in your Cloudflare account.
-It provides a color-coded output to easily identify zones with 3 or more page rules.
+It provides a clear output to easily identify zones with 3 or more page rules.

-## Features
+## 🚀 Features
 - Fetches all zones in your Cloudflare account
 - Counts page rules for each zone
-- Color-coded output
+- Color-coded output for quick identification

-## Prerequisites
+## ⚙️ Prerequisites

-- Global API
+- Cloudflare Global API Key
-- Bash shell
+  Bash shell
 - `curl` command-line tool
 - `jq` command-line JSON processor

-## Setup
+## 🛠️ Setup

 1. Clone or download this repository to your local machine.